May 2026

 Have a question about your business technology?

 I write about what I see working for real businesses.
-If there's something you're dealing with, let me know — it might become the next article.
+If there's something you're dealing with, let me know.
+It might become the next article.

 Let's Have a Conversation